leandrocp/beacon/README.md

 # Beacon

-Steps to build a Phoenix umbrella project that uses Beacon:
+Steps to build a Phoenix app using Beacon:

 1. Make sure your phx_new package is up to date: